-The Course runs on Saturdays during School term-time from mid-September to mid-June, with three full weekends in September, May and June.
+The Course runs on Saturdays during School term-time from mid-September to mid-June, with one residential weekend in May and one full weekend in June for graduation.
 For many, it can be fitted around work and family commitments and so attracts those with a wide range of interest.
 The full Course is over three years with recognised exit points after the first and second years for those not wishing to go into teaching.

 Who is it for?